jeffijoe/awilix/README.md

 The resolution mode determines how a function/constructor receives its dependencies.
 Pre-2.3.0, only one mode was supported - `PROXY` - which remains the default mode.

 Awilix v2.3.0 introduced an alternative resolution mode: `CLASSIC`.
+The resolution modes are available on `awilix.ResolutionMode`

-* `PROXY` (default): Injects a proxy to functions/constructors which looks like a regular object.
+* `ResolutionMode.PROXY` (default): Injects a proxy to functions/constructors which looks like a regular object.

     ```js
     class UserService {